stadium-software/repeater-datagrid/README.md

 # Database
 The module can be configured to work with any data source and connector.

 The attached example application uses a database connector and queries.
-To run the sample application, you need to:
+To run or rebuild the sample application, you need to:
 1. Create a database in a SQL Server instance called "StadiumLoadTest"
 2. The unzip and run the SQL script in the database folder in this repo (this will create a table called "User") [script file](database/script.zip)